weatherforce/ipyreact/docs/source/nbextension_trial.md

     };
 });
 ```
 Let's analyse it a bit.
 At very first line, you have the `define` keyword that allows to ~~create~~ define an AMD module.
 It is say in documentation that at the very least, your AMD module should expose a load_ipython_extension function to be loaded and interact with Jupyter.
-It is not completly true, since you can expose an empty function like this:
+It is not completely true, since you can expose an empty function like this:

 ```javascript
 ...